cloudflare/cloudflare-docs/content/load-balancing/additional-options/spectrum.md

 3. On the **Hostname** page, define the settings presented and select **Next**.
     *   Enter a **Hostname**, which is the DNS name at which the load balancer is available.
 For more details on record priority, refer to [DNS records for load balancing](/load-balancing/load-balancers/dns-records/).
     {{<Aside type="warning">}}
-  To prevent issues with DNS resolution, the load balancer hostname should be different from the hostname you intend to define for your Spectrum application.
+  To prevent issues with DNS resolution, the load balancer hostname should be different from the hostname (or domain) you intend to define for your Spectrum application.
     {{</Aside>}}
     *   Keep the orange cloud icon enabled, meaning the load balancer is proxied.
 This refers to the [proxy mode](/load-balancing/understand-basics/proxy-modes/) and, with Spectrum, traffic is always proxied.
     *   Keep **Session Affinity** disabled as this feature is not supported with Spectrum.